Skip to main content

 Golden rule:

-If no one will ever act on this data, don’t create a code for it.
+If no one will ever make a decision based on it, don’t create a code for it.

 • Labour – Technician